nucypher/taco-web/website/docs/Threshold Decryption.md

 ## Creating Threshold Decryption objects

 `nucypher-ts` provides a simple builder function, `generateTDecEntities`.
-This function takes several parameter that define the the policy, and returns objects for encrypting/decrypting data, and storing the policy configuration for later use.
+This function takes several parameters that define the the policy (e.g. `m` and `n`), returns objects for encrypting/decrypting data, and stores the configuration for later use.

 We must pass in the `threshold` and `shares` as defined above.